f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

 Now that we have a working platform with essential infrastructure applications installed, you as application developer can deploy the Brewz application.

 Since the application developers are *also* committed to GitOps, we'll deploy the Brewz application in a similar way to what we've done so far.
 The Brewz application code is already in Git, so developers are already comfortable with it.
-It is reasonable for them to also rely on Git for the application's deployment artifacts, and enjoy the benefit of Argo CD handling deployments for them.
+It is reasonable for them to also rely on Git for the application's deployment artifacts, and enjoy the benefit of ArgoCD handling deployments for them.

-Though Argo CD deployed the infrastructure applications with Helm, the developers have chosen to deploy this application using simple Kubernetes manifests.
+Though ArgoCD deployed the infrastructure applications with Helm, the developers have chosen to deploy this application using simple Kubernetes manifests.

 > **Note:** Though we are using a single repository in this lab, it is a good practice to use different repositories for infrastructure apps, and user applications (such as Brewz).
 This way, appropriate access to each repo is granted based on area of responsibility.